arcology-network/binary-releases/content/getting-started/start-exploring.md

 ## 1. Introduction

 Arcology supports all Ethereum standard RPC APIs.
 All Ethereum tools and DApps should work with Arcology seamlessly.
-This document shows how to connect Ethereum Applications and to an Arcology network.
+This document shows how to connect Ethereum Applications to an Arcology network.

 ## 2. MetaMask